Harryyadav/slate/source/includes/tasks.md

 ---------------|----------|---------------
-artifact_proxy | No       | Arbitrary string which identifies a synchronized ALM issue assigned_to    | No       | A list of emails for users that belong to the project status         | No       | The id of a status
+artifact_proxy | No       | Arbitrary string which identifies a synchronized ALM issue assigned_to    | No       | A list of emails for users that belong to the project phase          | No       | The id of a phase.
+Available only if the updated task is a project specific task. priority       | No       | The priority value from 0-10.
+Available only if the updated task is a project specific task. status         | No       | The id of a status text           | No       | The description of the task.
+Available only if the updated task is a project specific task. title          | No       | The title of the task.
+Available only if the updated task is a project specific task.